Light Cycle

 The Light Cycle is a type of fictional motorcycle featured in the Tron franchise.
 First introduced in the film Tron, they are used as part of a deadly virtual game conducted by the villainous Master Control Program.
-In it, players must ride around an arena without crashing into each other, the outer walls, or the light trails left behind by the vehicles.
+In it, players must ride around an arena without crashing into each other, the outer walls, or the light trails (known as Jetwalls, and later, Light Ribbons) left behind by the vehicles.
 Subsequent generations of Light Cycles appeared in later works of media.

 Following its appearance in Tron, the Light Cycle became a fixture of popular culture.
 The first Light Cycle sequence was also seen as a pioneering moment in computer graphics that inspired later works.

 Characteristics

 Light Cycles are virtual and futuristic motorcycles that materialize from thin air, starting with the handlebars.
 They are neon-colored and move at extreme levels of speed.
 They are only able to turn at right angles, creating blocky trails of color.
 The arena in which they are used features a white grid on black ground, marking the distance the Light Cycles travel.

+Starting with Tron: Legacy, the newer Light Cycles gained the ability to drive in 360 directions, removing the 90 degree limitation seen in the first generation Light Cycles, and allowing the trails generated behind them to bend at any angle.